 When you import requirements from a ReqIF file, the import process maps

-attributes built-in requirement properties or requirement custom attributes.
+attributes to built-in requirement properties or requirement custom attributes.
 For

 more information about

 After you import the requirements, you can map the

 SpecObjectType objects to requirement types.
 You can also